dbeniamin/Python_basics/README.md

 The purpose is to brush up on the basics, mastering the basis is the key to progression.

-00_python_basics.py - contains several basic syntax usage and breakdown
+00_python_basics.py - contains several basic syntax usage and breakdown 01_fortune_cookie.py - contains aplication of the basic principles like range, random, input, type conversion

 ## Contributing